 Dr. Knapp has advised many biotech start-ups with intellectual property and is currently Senior Director of Intellectual Property for Siluria Technologies, a private company focused on the conversion of natural gas to liquid fuels and chemicals.
 He is a registered Patent Agent and worked at Wilson Sonini Goodrich and Rosati drafting patent applications and office actions for genomics and technology companies.
 He has founded multiple clean technology companies, including Hyrax Energy, Inc., which developed the technology to process cellulosic biomass to sugars and chemicals with ionic liquids.
 Dr. Knapp has a Ph.D. in Chemical Engineering from Stanford University and a B.S. in Chemical Engineering from the University of Wisconsin-Madison.

-Carter Cliff is an entrepreneur with 15 years of experience in biotech, recently focused on induced-pluripotent stem cell (iPSC)-based regenerative medicine.
-He is a founder of RPRD Diagnostics, Opsis Therapeutics, and Vascugen where he currently serves at CEO.
-Previously he held various positions at leading platform technology companies including Cellular Dynamics (acquired by FUJIFILM), Meso Scale Diagnostics (privately held), Life Technologies (acquired by Thermo Fisher Scientific), and Ingenuity Systems (acquired by Qiagen).
+Carter Cliff is an entrepreneur focused on the areas of regenerative medicine and precision medicine.
+He is a founder of Opsis Therapeutics, RPRD Diagnostics, Dianomi Therapeutics, and Vascugen where he currently serves at CEO.
+Previously he held various positions at leading biotechnology companies including FCDI, Meso Scale Diagnostics, Life Technologies, and Ingenuity Systems.